BALTIC EAGLE OFFSHORE WIND FARM

 Total installed capacity

-Iberdrola has begun the geotechnical phase for the Baltic Eagle offshore wind farm, which will have an installed capacity of 476 megawatts (MW), representing the start of a strategic project for the company.
-This preliminary phase — at a cost of over €10 million — will conclude in March 2019 and will be a key stage in compliance with the construction schedule and the commissioning of this renewable installation: the data obtained will determine the design of the foundations the turbines and substation will be built on, and which will be installed at depths of up 45 m.
+The company was awarded the project in April 2018 in the second call for offshore tenders launched by the Federal Network Agency (Bundesnetzagentur).
+The geotechnical and geophysical phase — at a cost of over €10 million — was launched last summer and will conclude in March 2019.
+This will be a key stage in the building and commissioning of this renewable installation: the data obtained will determine the design of the foundations on which the turbines and substation will be built, and which will be installed at depths of up to 45 metres.

 A MEGAPROJECT IN THE BALTIC SEA